MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 **MATERIALIZED** | Materializes the source's data, which retains all data in memory and makes sources directly selectable.
 For more information, see [Key Concepts &mdash; Materialized sources](/overview/key-concepts/#materialized-sources).
 _src_name_  | The name for the source.
 **IF NOT EXISTS**  | Do nothing (except issuing a notice) if a source with the same name already exists. _Default._
 **CONNECTION** _connection_info_ | Postgres connection parameters.
-See the Postgres documentation on [supported correction parameters](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-PARAMKEYWORDS) for details.
+See the Postgres documentation on [supported connection parameters](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-PARAMKEYWORDS) for details.
 **PUBLICATION** _publication_name_ | Postgres [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) (the replication data set containing the tables to be streamed to Materialize).

 ### `WITH` options